-Notice of 1996 Annual Meeting of Shareholders and Proxy Statement Table of Contents
+Notice of 1997 Annual Meeting of Shareholders and Proxy Statement

 Page

 LETTER FROM THE CHAIRMAN 1

-NOTICE OF 1996 ANNUAL MEETING OF SHAREHOLDERS 2
+NOTICE OF 1997 ANNUAL MEETING OF SHAREHOLDERS 2

 PROXY STATEMENT 3

 PROPOSAL 1: ELECTION OF DIRECTORS 3

 Procedures for Nominating Directors 5

 Voting Securities and Principal Holders Thereof 6

 Compensation of Directors 7

 Compensation of Executive Officers 8

-Reports of the Compensation Committees on Executive Compensation 10
+Reports of the Compensation Committees on Executive Compensation 11

-Shareholder Return Graph 14
+Shareholder Return Graph 15

-Compensation Plans
+Compensation Plans 16

-Compensation Committee Interlocks and Insider Participation in Compensation Decisions 16
+Compensation Committee Interlocks and Insider Participation in Compensation Decisions 17

-PROPOSAL 2: APPOINTMENT OF INDEPENDENT AUDITORS 16
+PROPOSAL 2: APPOINTMENT OF INDEPENDENT AUDITORS 18

-OTHER MATTERS
+OTHER MATTERS 18

 Fund American Enterprises Holdings, Inc. (the "Company" and, together with its subsidiaries, "Fund American") is a New Hampshire-based financial services holding company.
-The Company's business activities are conducted principally through its wholly-owned operating subsidiaries: (i) White Mountains Holdings, Inc. (a newly formed insurance holding company) and its affiliates ("White Mountains") and (ii) Source One Mortgage Services Corporation (one of the nation's largest mortgage banking companies) and its subsidiaries ("Source One").
+The Company's business activities are conducted principally through its wholly-owned operating subsidiaries: (i) White Mountains Holdings, Inc. and its affiliates ("White Mountains") and (ii) Source One Mortgage Services Corporation, one of the nation's largest mortgage banking companies, and its subsidiaries ("Source One").

-White Mountains' insurance operations principally include: (i) Valley Insurance Company ("Valley"), an Oregon-based property and casualty insurance company; (ii) Charter Indemnity Company ("Charter"), a Texas-based non-standard automobile insurer; (iii) White Mountains Insurance Company ("WMIC"), a New Hampshire-based property and casualty insurer; (iv) a 19% voting interest in Financial Security Assurance Holdings Ltd. ("FSA"), a New York-based Aaa/AAA writer of financial guarantee insurance; and (v) a 33% stake in Main Street America Holdings, Inc., a unit of National Grange Mutual Insurance Company, a New Hampshire-based property and casualty insurer.
+White Mountains' insurance operations principally include: (i) Valley Insurance Company ("Valley"), an Oregon-based property and casualty insurance company; (ii) Charter Indemnity Company ("Charter"), a Texas-based non-standard automobile insurer; (iii) White Mountains Insurance Company ("WMIC"), a New Hampshire-based commercial property and casualty insurer; (iv) a 25% economic interest in Financial Security Assurance Holdings Ltd. ("FSA"), a New York-based Aaa/AAA writer of financial guarantee insurance; (v) a 50% interest in Folksamerica Holding Company, Inc. ("Folksamerica"), a New York-based brokermarket reinsurer; and (vi) a 33% stake in Main Street America Holdings, Inc. ("MSA"), a unit of National Grange Mutual Insurance Company, a New Hampshire-based property and casualty insurer.

-Fund American also owns an investment portfolio consisting mainly of common equity securities.

-Prospectively, management's primary strategic goal is to either: (i) reinvest Fund American's passive investments, together with other resources available to Fund American, into operating businesses in which management has knowledge and experience (if appropriate opportunities can be found); or (ii) return excess capital to shareholders through common stock repurchases.
+Fund American also owns a passive investment portfolio consisting mainly of common equity securities.
+Prospectively, management's primary strategic goal is to either (i) reinvest Fund American's passive investments, together with other resources available to Fund American, into operating businesses in which management has knowledge and experience (if appropriate opportunities can be found) or (ii) return excess capital to shareholders through common stock repurchases.
 Fund American believes that this strategy will, over time, further enhance shareholder value.
-March 29, 1996